 - our insurers, insurance underwriters/providers in relation to our insurance policies;

-(a). entities who may purchase (or who may be interested in purchasing) any interest in the obligations you may owe us under the credit contract, and entities (either credit licensees (credit providers or credit assistance providers) alternate service providers lead providers, or third parties) to whom we may sell your personal information for a fee.
-You give consent for the credit licensees, lead providers and other third parties that may purchase the lead to provide a service to you themselves, to contact you for the purposes of marketing their products, or to on-sell your personal information to others on the same basis as your personal information is sold to them;
+- (a). entities who may purchase (or who may be interested in purchasing) any interest in the obligations you may owe us under the credit contract, and entities (either credit licensees (credit providers or credit assistance providers) alternate service providers lead providers or third parties) to whom we may sell your personal information for a fee.
+You give consent for the credit licensees, lead providers and other third parties that may purchase the lead to provide a service to you themselves, to contact you for the purposes of marketing their products, or to on-sell your personal information to other entities on the same basis as your personal information is sold to them;